 Kotaro Lives Alone

-Kotaro Lives Alone is another seinen series that will definitely make you feel everything from wholesomeness to heartbreak.
+Kotaro Lives Alone is another seinen series that takes viewers on a journey from wholesomeness to heartbreak.
 The series revolves around Kotaro Sato, a four-year-old kid who moves into an apartment complex.
 His next-door neighbor is a manga artist, and the story follows Kotaro’s life as he grows closer to his neighbors in the building.
 Prepare a box of tissues for when you watch this series.

-The official synopsis of Kotaro Lives Alone from Netflix is:
+The official synopsis of Kotaro Lives Alone from Netflix reads:

 “A lonely little boy moves into a ramshackle apartment building all on his own and makes friends with the broke manga artist who lives next door.”